 - 30 Popular Types of Orange Flowers and Their Meanings

 The color orange has a range of meanings across cultures and time.
 Orange flowers may symbolize excitement, joy, positivity, passion, energy, and enthusiasm.
 To the Victorians, an orange rose sent a message of fascination and desire, while an orange lily meant strong dislike.
 Always, orange signifies strong emotions and sends a dynamic message.

 Throughout human history, the color orange has been associated with strong emotions of one type or another.
 The color has a long, rich history; it’s the only color named for itself.
 It’s one of the only English words that stands alone (no, tangerine isn’t exactly the same).
 Indeed, the word “orange” comes from and means the popular citrus fruit.

 The history of the color orange dates back through millennia and is one of the earliest pigments humans used to create art.
 Ancient Egyptians used a (very toxic) mineral called realgar to make orange pigment for tomb decoration, as did the ancient Chinese.
 The ancient Romans used the mineral orpiment to make orange pigment.
 You can see the golden-yellowish paint in illuminated Medieval manuscripts.

 The Color Orange in Historical Europe

 In historical Europe, the color was often associated with abundance and fertility.
 Perhaps this is because many fruits, vegetables, and leaves ripen to an orange hue.
 Because of this symbolism, paintings of the harvest goddess Pomona often depict her wearing orange robes.
-And in the U.S., the Thanksgiving holiday, with its focus on abundant foods, is dominated by orange decor.
+And in the U.S., the Thanksgiving holiday, focusing on abundant foods is dominated by orange decor.

 But the color didn’t even have a name in Europe until the 1500s, when oranges were brought from the East.
 The color was named after the fruit in several European languages.